xShamir/StopWatch/README.md

 # StopWatch
- ⏱ Interactive Stopwatch written in JavaScript with a nice & clean UI.
+ ⏱ Interactive Stopwatch written in JavaScript, HTML & CSS with a nice & clean UI.